xz3t/milestone-4/README.md

 ####  As an Admin/Store Owner, I want to :
-    * recieve a copy of order to email
+    * receive a copy of order to email
 	* have easy access to manage products
 	* add new products
 	* edit and update product description /images and availability
 	* remove products that are no longer needed
+    * add/edit and update events
+    * add edit and update About section with new articles and links

 -   ### Design
     -   #### Color Scheme